simonkowallik/as3ninja/docs/templating.rst

 AS3 Ninja supports multiple Template Configuration Files.
 This provides great flexibility to override and extend Template Configurations.

-Template Configuration Files are loaded, deserialized and merged in the order specified.
+Template Configuration Files are loaded, de-serialized and merged in the order specified.
 Starting from the first configuration every following configuration is merged into the Template Configuration.
-As the deserialization takes place before merging, JSON and YAML can be combined.
+As the de-serialization takes place before merging, JSON and YAML can be combined.

 Let's use our previous example, and add two additional Template Configuration Files.